Plant–animal interaction: Commensalism

 Commensalism is the term used to describe a situation in which one organism gains and the other is neither harmed nor benefited.
 For instance, epiphytes on tree trunks in rain forests are aided by the trees because they provide a surface for their growth.
 Unless the epiphytes' weight becomes so great that the tree branches break, the epiphytes don't seem to have any effect on the trees.

 Mutualism

 When both species gain from their interaction, mutualism develops.
 The mutualistic link between pollinators and plants is very well illustrated.
 In this instance, the animal pollinator (bee, butterfly, beetle, hummingbird, etc.) receives nourishment in exchange for carrying the plants' pollen from flower to flower (usually nectar or pollen).
 Another common method of seed dispersion involves an alliance between the plant and the animal that disperses the seeds.
 The tasty fruit that encases the seeds is consumed by numerous animals.
-The seeds are subsequently dispersed in a new spot some distance from the parent plant, frequently with feces that also serves as a little amount of fertilizer.
+The seeds are subsequently dispersed in a new spot some distance from the parent plant, frequently with feces that also serve as a little amount of fertilizer.

 In every ecosystem, there are interactions of this nature between species.